 Defining a strong EVP

-A good employee value proposition, or EVP, can help an organisation draw the attention of top talent.
-It is a clear and consistent message about the experience of working at your organisation and highlights the unique aspects you offer that attract, engage and retain top talent.
+A good employee value proposition, or EVP, helps an organisation draw the attention of top talent.
+It is a clear and consistent message about the experience of working at your organisation and highlights the unique experience you offer that attracts, engages and retains top talent.

-More than a HR buzzword, it helps an organisation understand and share what its successful employees like best about working for you.
+In short, it helps you understand and share what successful employees like best about working for you.
 Remember, your organisation is unique.
 It may make the same products or provide the same service as your competitors, but it is unique in its own way.

 It’s important to make a distinction here with your employer brand.
 While your EVP communicates to your potential and existing employees what they can get in return for working for your organisation, your employer brand refers to the reputation the wider world – not just potential employees – have of you.

-two do overlap, since an employer brand aims to take your EVP and present it to the outside world in a creative and captivating external message.
+The two do overlap, since an employer brand aims to take your EVP and present it externally in a creative and captivating external message.
 For this reason, the two terms are sometimes used interchangeably.
 However, you can think of your EVP as the promise you offer your employees, while your employer brand is the message you tell the wider world about what you stand for, how you do business and what it’s like to work for you.

 Why is an EVP important?